-The scene where Anakin asks Padme if she's an angel.
+The scene where Anakin greets Padme with "are you an angel?".
 Ugh... come on, Lucas.
-Not only would nobody say that to a stranger in real life, but 9-year-olds aren't exactly known for noticing physical beauty in other people.
-It's just an absurdly heavy-handed way to set up a forced romance in Episode 2.
+No 9-year-old would ever say that.
+It's an absurdly heavy-handed way to set up a forced romance in Episode 2.

 As much as I think the Jar Jar hate is overdone by most fans, I have to agree he's a bad character.
-He plays no role in the plot except bringing Obi-Wan and Qui-Gon to the Gungan city.
-And the scenes where he bumbles around in the battle being incredibly successful through pure luck are absolute cringe.
+He plays no role in the plot except bringing Obi-Wan and Qui-Gon to the Gungan city, and he's nowhere near as funny as the writers thought.
+The scenes where he bumbles around in the battle being incredibly successful through pure luck are absolute cringe.

 During Dooku's conversation with the captured Obi-Wan, he flat-out tells him that the republic is under the control of a Sith lord.
 What conclusion could you possibly draw from that except that Palpatine is the Sith lord we've been looking for?
 And yet the Jedi don't figure it out until well into the next movie.

 There's actually another problem with the same scene.
 And this isn't the only place this occurs in Star Wars (it's all over the fiction industry in general), but it's the least defensible if you ask me: when Dooku offers Obi-Wan to join him, why doesn't Obi-Wan pretend to accept in the hopes of maybe backstabbing him later?
 He has nothing to lose, and this course of action would be completely non-committal.
 There doesn't seem to be any possible reason not to try this, and the film doesn't even acknowledge it as an option.